yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 ## Terminology

 IdO
-: Identifier Owner, the owner of an identifier (e.g., a domain name) that needs to be delegated.
+: Identifier Owner, the holder (current owner) of an identifier (e.g., a domain name) that needs to be delegated.

 NDC